 The Missing Monday panel was introduced in September 2015.
 "Missing Monday" is a weekly multi-agency panel whose purpose is to help reduce the numbers of children and young people in Croydon who are absent from education, or who go missing from a school roll.
 The panel consists of LA services from Learning Access, School Admissions, YOS, Early Help, CSC and Safer London.
-The panel adopts a multi-agency approach to form a holistic picture of the child and to identify a lead agency and clear actions to support a return to accessing education.
+The panel adopts a multiagency approach to form a holistic picture of the child and to identify a lead agency and clear actions to support a return to accessing education.

 Services are able to refer individual pupils to the panel to access a multi-agency approach which captures the relevant information around that child speedily, reducing the risk of children falling through the gaps.
-Where the panel has sufficient concerns re a child referrals will be escalated.
+Where the panel has sufficient concerns re a child referrals will be escalated. b) Children Missing c) The Local Authority / Children Missing Education Officer will:

-b) Children Missing Education referral processes
+Education referral processes